 Sal de los Angeles

-Sal de los Angeles project is situated in the prolific “Lithium Triangle” in Salta Province, Argentina and covers more than 95% of the Salar de Diablillos with mining area equal to 11650 ha.
+Sal de los Angeles project is situated in the prolific “Lithium Triangle” in Salta Province, Argentina and covers almost 100% of the Salar de Diablillos with mining area equal to 11650 ha.

 - Approximately C$20M invested in work on the property between 2010 to 2017